Technowings-IT/render_upload/DIRECT_SCRIPT_INTEGRATION.md

-# AGV Fleet Management - Direct Script Execution Integration
+# AMR Fleet Management - Direct Script Execution Integration

 ## Overview
-Successfully integrated the direct script execution method from `direct_start.js` into the AGV Fleet Management system.
+Successfully integrated the direct script execution method from `direct_start.js` into the AMR Fleet Management system.
 The system now properly executes ROS2 scripts on the Raspberry Pi using SSH with nohup for background execution.

 ## Integration Components